DIY Hicat® Adaptation

 You will then be all set to carry out the wrapped end detail as illustrated on our DIY Polecat page.

-If you are not able to shorten the unit at the top or bottom because of Access Hole positioning you will have to carry out the second adaptation option, which is to remove a section of the unit between Access Holes & fabricate an MDF disc to join the cut pieces together - you can decide on the best position for the disc join in relation to Access Hole configuration noting that in some cases removing a section that includes a Access Hole is also an option.
+If you are not able to shorten the unit at the top or bottom because of Access Hole positioning you will have to carry out the second adaptation option, which is to remove a section of the unit between Access Holes & fabricate an MDF assembly to join the cut pieces together - you can decide on the best position for the join in relation to Access Hole configuration noting that in some cases removing a section that includes a Access Hole is also an option.

 The cuts are best made with a fine saw, either hand or jigsaw, & if using a jigsaw you can drill a small pilot hole on the cut line to get you started - using a blade to cut around the line before making the cut will also help stop the weaved strands fraying & pulling.